digitalsleuth/mat-cli/README.md

 ## Issues

-You can open any issues at the [mat-cli repo](https://github.com/digitalsleuth/mat-cli/issues).
+You can open any issues [here](https://github.com/digitalsleuth/mat-cli/issues).

 ## Installation